apache/fury-site/docs/guide/rust/schema-evolution.md

 ```

 Peers must use the same numeric ID or registered name for the logical type.
 Adding or removing fields follows the normal compatible-mode rules.
-A manual
+A custom
 serializer owns an opaque EXT body instead, so its implementation must define
 any versioning inside that body.